 Hagar Qim contains elaborate structures, built from massive limestone blocks, including altars, carved stones, and oracular chambers.
 It is thought these were used for both ceremonial and astronomical purposes.

 A short walk downhill leads to Mnajdra Temples, equally captivating with their intricate stonework and strategic alignment with the solstices.
-During the equinoxes, sunlight streams through the main doorway to illuminate the central axis.
+During the equinoxes, sunlight streams through the main doorway, illuminating the central axis.

 If you’re planning to soak up some sun, Malta’s beautiful coastlines offer some of the clearest waters and finest sandy beaches in the Mediterranean.

-Golden Bay, renowned for its beautiful sandy beach enveloped by rugged cliffs, is a perfect spot for both relaxation and adventure, offering excellent facilities and water sports opportunities.
+Golden Bay, known for its beautiful sandy beach surrounded by rugged cliffs, has excellent facilities and water sports opportunities.

-Mellieħa Bay, also known as Ghadira Bay, is Malta’s largest beach, providing a shallow and safe swimming area that is ideal for families.
-The beach is well-equipped with amenities that cater to comfort and leisure.
+Mellieħa Bay (also known as Ghadira Bay) is Malta’s largest beach, with a shallow and safe swimming area that is ideal for families.
+The beach is well-equipped with amenities.

 Venture over to Gozo to experience the unique beauty of Ramla Bay (also see entry 41), famed for its distinctive red sands and historical significance.

-Taking a boat trip to Comino, the smallest of the three main Maltese islands, is a must-do activity for anyone visiting Malta.
-Comino is renowned for its stunning Blue Lagoon, where crystal-clear turquoise waters create a perfect spot for swimming, snorkelling, and relaxing.
+Comino is most famous for its stunning Blue Lagoon, where crystal-clear turquoise waters create a perfect spot for swimming, snorkelling, and relaxing.

-The island itself is largely uninhabited and car-free, making it a peaceful retreat from the busier main islands of Malta and Gozo.
+The island itself is largely uninhabited and car-free, so it’s a peaceful retreat from the busier main islands of Malta and Gozo.

-Boat trips to Comino typically depart from various locations around Malta and Gozo.
-Once there, you can explore the island’s rugged coastline, visit the historic Santa Maria Tower, or simply spend your time soaking up the sun and enjoying the pristine waters.
+You can explore the rugged coastline, visit the historic Santa Maria Tower, or simply spend your time soaking up the sun and enjoying the pristine waters.

 There is a good highlights tour of Mdina here.